2026 Snowdrop Catalogue

-All snowdrops in this catalogue are sold out.
-If you wish to get an email announcing the 2025 catalogue, please send the following required information: your full name, your mailing address for USPS, and your cell number.
-The catalogue remains available for information purposes only.
+All plants in the 2026 Snowdrop Catalogue are sold out.
+If you wish to get emails announcing our 2027 Snowdrop Catalogue, which comes out in December 2026, (and you are not already on the list), please send the following required information: your full name, your mailing address for USPS, and your cell number to carolyn@carolynsshadegardens.com and indicate that you want the snowdrop catalogue.

 Carolyn’s Shade Gardens has been selling snowdrops since 1992, transferring our passion for this fascinating plant to more customers throughout the US every year.
 We sell our snowdrops (plus some leucojums and eranthis) in late winter as growing plants because that is the best way to insure vigorous and healthy snowdrops in our climate.
-You will also be able to identify and enjoy the flowers immediately as they will be mature and, with a few exceptions, blooming when you receive them.
-Finally, unlike dormant bulbs, you will know right away that the plants are healthy and safe to add to your existing collection instead of isolating them for a year.
+You will also be able to identify and enjoy the flowers immediately as they will be mature and, with some exceptions, blooming when you receive them.
+Finally, unlike dormant bulbs, by seeing the bulbs in growth, you will know right away that the plants are disease free and safe to add to your existing collection instead of isolating them for a year.

-All snowdrops are mail order only: there will be no option for picking up at the nursery.
+All plants are mail order only: there will be no option for picking up at the nursery.
 Prices are for one plant unless indicated, and quantities are limitedBefore ordering, please check this online catalogue, which will be updated regularly to indicate current availability, to make sure the snowdrop you want is not marked sold out.
-You are welcome to include a couple of substitutions in case your first choices are not available, otherwise we do not substitute for sold out plants.
+You are welcome to include a couple of substitutions in case your first choices are not available and you don’t make the minimum purchase requirement of $89, otherwise we do not substitute for sold out plants.

-Within 24 hours, you will receive an email acknowledging your order and confirming availability, which will be followed in a few days with an email specifying the amount owed to be paid by check.
+Within 24 hours, you will receive an email acknowledging your order and confirming availability, which will be followed in a few days with a second email specifying the amount owed to be paid by check or money order.
 If you do not receive an initial acknowledgment, we did not receive your order.
 Another email in late February or early March will let you know when the plants are ready for shipment.

-Snowdrops will be shipped with all soil removed, which we do to make sure the bulbs are healthy, and can be planted in your garden immediately or potted up and stored in a well lit, cool (but not freezing) location until planted.
-Please note that if you live in a colder location like northern New England or the upper Midwest, you may receive your snowdrops before you are ready to plant them outside.
+Snowdrops will be shipped with all soil removed, which we do to make sure the bulbs are healthy, and should be planted outside immediately unless the ground is frozen or, if necessary, potted up and stored in a well lit, cool but not freezing location—you do not want the roots to freeze in the pots—until planted.
+Please note that if you live in a colder climate like northern New England or the upper Midwest, you may receive your snowdrops before you can plant them outside.

 We offer no guarantee other than that each plant is true to name and healthy when it leaves here.